 (There are affiliate links in here somewhere)

-The assignment: fill out your zoo animal observations form at some point during the day.
+The assignment: fill out your zoo animal observations form (this is going to be in the subscriber library along with dozens/hundreds of others) at some point during the day.
 For this trip because the zoo was super crowded, I did not require the scientific name or worry about correct spellings of the animal.

 I was quite amused at the animals they chose for their reports.
-Batman chose the otters, and happily sat at the top of a slide for 10 minutes drawing and writing.
+Batman chose the otters and happily sat at the top of a slide for 10 minutes drawing and writing with his zoo animal observation form on his clipboard (Future Ticia, I found this particular clipboard later and love that it stores their colored pencils to use for this project).
 He wrote: Otters live in woods.
 They eat fish.

 Superman went in with a plan and waited until he found the giraffes.
 It’s his favorite land animal, and he very carefully drew the giraffe and was intrigued by how it reached over the fence to eat a shrub on the other side.
 Superman wrote: It has spots.
 It has a long neck for eating plants.
 It has long legs.

 You can tell Superman took more time on his writing and observation of giraffe.
 Partially because it’s an animal he really loves, and partially because he had a better view of it to observe.